SonQBChau/dev-tool-tutorials/python/README.md

-## HOW TO CREATE PYTHON VIRTUAL ENVIRONMENT IN VSCODE
+## HOW TO CREATE PYTHON VIRTUAL ENVIRONMENT IN VSCODE WINDOW

 1. Run in the current location: